-The CKB reported a 50% increase in child protection caseloads over the last three months of 2022.
-Elder abuse had also increased over the same period.12 Concerns for youth and children as well as for individuals experiencing elder abuse are present across the region.

-Family and domestic violence (FDV) providers have noted increasingly high levels of demand for services.
-They have also stated that funding constraints have impacted their ability to expand services to meet growing demand for services such as domestic violence outreach services and emergency accommodation.

-While there are some existing FDV services for women and children in CKB, stakeholders have identified a lack of support services for men experiencing domestic violence.

-Stakeholders have stated that there needs to be a complete suite of intervention and wrap around support services to break the cycle of FDV in the region.
-Stakeholders noted that part of any response to FDV in the region should focus on addressing reintegration supports for perpetrators who have been in prison.

-Additional concerns raised included the lack of safe accommodations outside of CKB and the need for family support services.
+- The CKB reported a 50% increase in child protection caseloads over the last three months of 2022.
+Elder abuse had also increased over the same period.12 Concerns for youth and children as well as for individuals experiencing elder abuse are present across the region. - Family and domestic violence (FDV) providers have noted increasingly high levels of demand for services.
+They have also stated that funding constraints have impacted their ability to expand services to meet growing demand for services such as domestic violence outreach services and emergency accommodation. - While there are some existing FDV services for women and children in CKB, stakeholders have identified a lack of support services for men experiencing domestic violence. - Stakeholders have stated that there needs to be a complete suite of intervention and wrap around support services to break the cycle of FDV in the region.
+Stakeholders noted that part of any response to FDV in the region should focus on addressing re-integration supports for perpetrators who have been in prison. - Additional concerns raised included the lack of safe accommodations outside of CKB and the need for family support services.

-These insights and evidence have informed the development of the following priority and action.
+Priority 7 - Family and domestic violence